Srikrishnarajan/freshersbatch-oct16/README.txt

-Git Branching Assignment - Committing css files
+Git Branching Assignment - Committing js files

-In this assignment, our objective is to commit css files into git.
+In this assignment, our objective is to commit js files into git.

 First Section - Committing html files